WC3 Carbon App

 Option A: Civil Site Design Import

 This feature is available in the December 2025 update to Civil Site Design.
-This is the fastest way to get started and is available to all users.
+For civil designers, this is the fastest way to get started and is available to all users.

-1. From Civil Site Design (CSD): In your CSD software, generate the "WC3 Export."
+1. From Civil Site Design (CSD): In your CSD software, generate the "WC3 Export" in the Sectional Volumes window.
 This creates a .json file.

 2. From a Previous WC3 Save: Use a .json file you previously saved using the "Export Project" button.